6.11. Representations: Different views

 Close-ups

-Close-up views must be labelled accordingly and/or contain enough information to satisfy the examiner that the view is part of the product and not a separate product.
+Labelling will generally be required to satisfy the examiner that the view is part of the product and not a separate product.

 Example of a representation that is unacceptable because it does not contain labelling and, if it is the sole representation, because it does not show the whole product: